infochimps-labs/ironfan-repoman/README.md

 To get started with ironfan, clone the [homebase repo](https://github.com/infochimps-labs/ironfan-homebase) and follow the [installation instructions](https://github.com/infochimps-labs/ironfan/wiki/install).
 Please file all issues on [ironfan issues](https://github.com/infochimps-labs/ironfan/issues).

 ## Index

-Ironfan-Repoman works together with the full ironfan toolset:
+ironfan-repoman works together with the full ironfan toolset:

+###Core Tools:

-* [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): centralizes the cookbooks, roles and clusters.
+* [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): Centralizes the cookbooks, roles and clusters.
 A solid foundation for any chef user.
-* [ironfan gem](https://github.com/infochimps-labs/ironfan): core ironfan models, and knife plugins to orchestrate machines and coordinate truth among you homebase, cloud and chef server.
+* [ironfan gem](https://github.com/infochimps-labs/ironfan): The core Ironfan models, and Knife plugins to orchestrate machines and coordinate truth among your homebase, cloud and chef server.
+It comes with [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase).
 * [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry): Our collection of industrial-strength, cloud-ready recipes for Hadoop, HBase, Cassandra, Elasticsearch, Zabbix and more.
-* [silverware cookbook](https://github.com/infochimps-labs/ironfan-homebase/tree/master/cookbooks/silverware): coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes".
+* [silverware cookbook](https://github.com/infochimps-labs/ironfan-pantry/tree/master/cookbooks/silverware): Helps you coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes").
+Found within the [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry).

-* [ironfan-ci](https://github.com/infochimps-labs/ironfan-ci): Continuous integration testing of not just your cookbooks but your *architecture*.
+###Core Documentation:

-* [ironfan wiki](https://github.com/infochimps-labs/ironfan/wiki): high-level documentation and install instructions
+* [ironfan wiki](https://github.com/infochimps-labs/ironfan/wiki): High-level documentation and install instructions.
-* [ironfan issues](https://github.com/infochimps-labs/ironfan/issues): bugs, questions and feature requests for *any* part of the ironfan toolset.
+* [ironfan issues](https://github.com/infochimps-labs/ironfan/issues): Bugs or questions and feature requests for *any* part of the Ironfan toolset.
-* [ironfan gem docs](http://rdoc.info/gems/ironfan): rdoc docs for ironfan
+* [ironfan gem docs](http://rdoc.info/gems/ironfan): Rdoc docs for Ironfan.

 __________________________________________________________________________